celeparpr/celepar-microservices-zeromq/README.md

 # celepar-microservices-grpc
-Basic Microservices lib, working with gRPC and Redis.
+Basic Microservices lib, working with ZeroMQ and Redis.

 The idea is take advantage of Redis pub/sub and sets to find available servers and connect directly to them.
 If you add more services, it will be detected automatically and client will call them.